This is the second in a three-part series that introduces Python to absolute beginners.

 - Console: The console is where you interact directly with Python.
 You can type commands into the console and Python will do what you tell it to.
 Also, this is where any feedback appears – so if you tell Python to do something like load some data from a spreadsheet, the program will tell you in the console if the command was executed.
 All error messages will show up here as well.

-- File Explorer: When you start a new sesh with Spyder, you’ll need to tell the program where your files are, whether that’s your desktop or another folder stored somewhere else on your computer.
+- File Explorer: When you open Spyder you’ll need to tell the program where your files are, whether that’s your desktop or another folder stored somewhere else on your computer.
 File Explorer shows you the contents of the folder that Spyder is working from.

 - Variable Explorer: Once you import your data into Spyder you can use the Variable Explorer to check it out.
 What was once a spreadsheet or csv file will be displayed as a table of columns called a matrix or a single column called a vector.